ioagel/k3s-ansible/molecule/README.md

 - `molecule test`: The "all-in-one" sequence of steps that is executed in CI.
   This includes the `create`, `converge`, `verify`, `side-effect` and `destroy` steps.
   See [`molecule.yml`](default/molecule.yml) for more details.

+#### Make

+For better experience use `make`, check the [Makefile](../Makefile) for targets.

+For TDD like experience for the `default` scenario:
+- `make mol-conv` (converge) This will also download from the first master the `kubeconfig` file that you can use to connect to the cluster.
+Instructions are provided by running the target.
+- `make mol-ver` (verify)

+Rince and repeat.